8.1 Restore and enhance wetland and shoreline hydrology and habitats to increase nutrient uptake and storage by plants

 Wetlands

-Historically, freshwater and coastal wetlands in Sarasota County were degraded, fragmented and lost due to dredge and fill “land reclamation” operations to accommodate development.
-Land was cleared and marshes were ditched, drained, or dredged and filled to control mosquitos and make way for buildings and seawalls.
-The most recent shoreline habitat survey shows 55%, or 225 miles, of shoreline from Anna Maria to Venice Inlet, including upland-cut canal systems, are hardened by bulkheads and riprap (Serviss and Sauers 2003).
-Wetlands make up only 37% of shorelines, although areal extent of wetlands has remained relatively stable over the last 30 years because of regulation and restoration (Leverone et al., 2017).
+Historically, freshwater and coastal wetlands in Sarasota County have been heavily altered through dredge-and-fill activities to support development.
+Land was cleared, marshes were drained, and shorelines were armored to reduce mosquitoes and make way for buildings.
+A 2003 shoreline habitat survey found that 55% (225 miles) of shoreline between Anna Maria and Venice Inlet is hardened with bulkheads and riprap (Serviss and Sauers 2003).
+Wetlands currently make up only 37% of shorelines, though their areal extent has remained stable due to regulatory protections and ongoing restoration (Leverone et al. 2017).

 The Celery Fields Regional Stormwater Facility is a restored wetland with interconnected ponds and channels that provides flood protection, wildlife habitat, and recreation.
 Source: Gulf Coast Community Foundation